 In this blog, I will uncover the secret glaciers of Vatnajökull, their exact location and how to get to them.

 Our favorite amongst all the secret glaciers is Heinsbergsjökull.
-The one and the only reason is that it is beautiful beyond measure.
+The one and only reason being that it is beautiful beyond measure.

 It is accessible by car, has a vantage point of view, you can walk around the lagoon and the glacier tongue is visible behind the lagoon.

 The lagoon here is commonly filled with interesting icebergs, together with the landscape around, makes it an almost picture-perfect location.

 It is not difficult to get to Heinabergsjökull during the summer but can be a little bit tricky during winter.
 You will need a 4×4 to drive this.